burrowsjeff/jeffburro.ws/resume.md

 **_2015-Present_**

-* Project management and technical coordination with 20+ tech-based clients
+* Project management and technical coordination for 20+ tech-based clients
-* Risk management security consulting based on the following frameworks:
+* Risk management and security consulting based on the following frameworks:
 	* ISO, SSAE16 SOC2, NIST 800, HIPAA
 * Plan, execute, and report on internal audit programs for certification and surveillance
 	* Leverage primarily AWS technologies including Cloudtrail and Trusted Advisor